abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 how everyone else is faring, and we notice that if it’s hot and dry, maybe the people working need a drink of water.

-With sati-sampajañña, mindfulness combined with clear comprehension, there’s an overall attending to and caring for not only our own needs, but the needs of the people around us.
+With *sati-sampajañña*, mindfulness combined with clear comprehension, there’s an overall attending to and caring for not only our own needs, but the needs of the people around us.
 Our minds are attuned to making the time we spend working with others an opportunity to develop that